The Kill Order: Plot

 Before entering the Maze, Thomas goes through the Swipe and is put in the Box, as he is one of the candidates needed inside.
 He is told that Teresa will also get the Swipe.
-Thomas is then sent into the Maze with Teresa.
+Thomas is then sent into the Maze with Teresa being sent in shortly after.

 The story takes place 13 years before the events of the first book.
 In New York City, the main protagonists are Mark and Trina, a young teenage couple who reside in the city along with U.S. military soldiers Alec and Lana.
 One day, massive solar flares devastated the planet, with New York caught in one.

 Mark, Trina, Alec, Lana, and several other survivors escape to the Lincoln Building to evade an impending tsunami.
 This tsunami, however, is boiling hot and kills most of the population in New York.
 They camp out in the building for weeks until a yacht arrives, but the yacht's crew takes them hostage, demanding that they surrender all the food in the Lincoln Building.
 Alec manages to overcome their captors, and they take the yacht to the Appalachians.

 A year after the solar flares devastated the planet, the group resides in Asheville, North Carolina with residents Toad, Misty, and Darnell.
 Soon, a fleet of large hover aircraft called Bergs arrives and shoots at the people.
 Alec and Mark manage to subdue and take over a Berg, but its pilot crashes the vehicle to avoid being interrogated by them.
 After surviving the crash, they discover that the ammunition contains a deadly virus, and they start their long journey back to their town.

 Three days later, they arrive in town to find that the virus has killed most of the infected.
 Lana and Trina explain that after the initial deaths, people lived longer before succumbing, and symptoms have changed.
 Mark and Alec clarify that the ammunition contained a virus, leading the group to suspect the virus was mutating.

 Darnell exhibits signs of infection and pleads with Trina and Lana to lock him up, which they do, and is confined for days.
 He becomes increasingly ill and hallucinates due to the virus.
 As his symptoms worsen, he repeatedly bangs his head against a wall, ultimately leading to his death.
 Soon, Misty becomes infected and displays the same symptoms as Darnell, forcing the group to confine her.
-Toad kills her before showing signs of the same infection, which leads Alec to take his life.
+Toad kills her before showing signs of the same infection, which leads Alec to kill Toad.